aws-samples/the-aws-step-functions-workshop/content/module-12/step-5/index.en.md

     ![View Traces](/static/img/module-12/x-ray-exception.png)

-The error is caused due to DynamoDB provisioned throughput throttling.
-The level of configured provisioned throughput for the table was exceeded.
-In order to resolve the issue, you can either increase the provisioned write throughput or change the DynamoDB billing mode from provisioned to on-demand.
+The error is caused by DynamoDB provisioned throughput throttling.
+The requested throughput exceeded the configured level of provisioned capacity.
+To resolve the issue, you can reduce your requested throughput by decreasing the frequency of your writes, or you can increase your capacity by increasing your provisioned write capacity units or by changing the DynamoDB billing mode from provisioned to on-demand.